Low-energy enhancement in the magnetic dipole radiation of actinide nuclei

 where $\sigma$, $\omega$, and $\Gamma$ are, respectively, the strength, center, and width of the SR.

-We should note that the SRs measured in Ref.~\cite{Guttormsen2014,Laplace2016} are actually comprised of two Lorentzians, whereas in our calculations we see only a single peak (a possible reason for this discrepancy will be discussed shortly).
-Thus, rather than compare fit parameters we compare only the total integrated strength
+We note that the SRs measured in Ref.~\cite{Guttormsen2014,Laplace2016} are actually comprised of two lorentzians, whereas in our calculations we see only a single peak (a possible reason for this discrepancy will be discussed below).
+Thus, rather than comparing the fit parameters, we compare only the total integrated strength

-Our calculated integrated strengths, as well as the experimentally measured values from~\cite{Guttormsen2014,Laplace2016}, can be found in Table~\ref{tab:sr_fit}.
-For thoroughness, we also include the parameters of our Lorentzian fits~(\ref{eq:sr_lorentz}).
+Our calculated integrated strengths and the experimentally measured values from~\cite{Guttormsen2014,Laplace2016} are tabulated in Table~\ref{tab:sr_fit}.
+For completeness we also include the parameters of our Lorentzian fits~(\ref{eq:sr_lorentz}).

-To make sense of the accuracy of our theoretical value for $B(M1)$ compared to the experimental measurements, we must note several key facts.
-First, the experimental measurements don't distinguish the parity of the $\gamma$-rays, meaning the strengths contain contributions from both E1 and M1 radiation.
-While the experimental results do account for the presence of the E1 giant dipole resonance by subtracting an extrapolated tail, theoretical calculations have suggested that thermal excitations in the continuum may contribute to an enhancement of low-energy E1 transitions~\cite{Litvinova2013}.
-Thus, we expect there to be residual E1 radiation in the experimental SR results.
-Second, our calculations are performed at a fixed temperature $T$ (canonical ensemble) whereas the experiment is performed at an initial energy $E_i$ (microcanonical ensemble).
-Finally, the integrated strength in our calculations is sensitive to the window used in our Lorentzian fitting, leading to additional systematic uncertainties in the fit parameters.
+To assess the accuracy of our theoretical values for $B(M1)$ when compared to the experimental measurements, we note several key points.
+First, the experimental measurements do not distinguish the parity of the $\gamma$-rays, namely the measured strengths contain contributions from both E1 and M1 radiation.
+While the experimental results account for the presence of the E1 giant dipole resonance by subtracting its extrapolated tail, theoretical calculations have suggested that thermal excitations in the continuum may contribute to an enhancement of low-energy E1 transitions~\cite{Litvinova2013}.
+Thus there might be residual E1 radiation in the experimental SR results.
+Second, our calculations are performed at a fixed temperature (canonical ensemble) whereas the experiment is performed at a fixed initial energy $E_i$ (microcanonical ensemble).
+Finally, the integrated strength in our calculations is sensitive to the $\gamma$-ray energy window used in our lorentzian fit, leading to additional systematic uncertainties in the fit parameters.

-Accounting for all of these factors, we conclude that the integrated strengths of our scissors modes are in reasonable agreement with those measured by Refs.~\cite{Guttormsen2014,Laplace2016}.
+Accounting for these factors, we conclude that the integrated strengths of our scissors modes are in reasonable agreement with those measured by Refs.~\cite{Guttormsen2014,Laplace2016}.

 The experimental measurements of the SR for the actinides considered here contain two peaks, rather than the single peak we observe in our calculations.
 Further, the experimental SR peaks are located at a higher energy than our theoretical calculations suggest, as was observed in previous SMMC calculations of the lanthanides~\cite{DeMartini2025}.